Slapshot (band): History

-Formation, Back On The Map, Step On It (1985-1988)
+Formation, Back on the Map, Step On It (1985-1988)

 Slapshot was formed in 1985 by Steve Risteen and Mark McKay, formerly of Terminally Ill; Jack "Choke" Kelly, formerly of Negative FX and Last Rights; and Jonathan Anastas, formerly of Decadence and DYS.
-Due to the reputations of its members, the band had a relatively high-profile even before its debut.
-The zine writer Mike Gitter (who was also an A&R executive) wrote "Slapshot is a great live act", before they had ever played in public.

-Diverging from their counterparts in the Boston hardcore scene, Slapshot decided to make the first album a 24-track recording, as opposed to the usual 8 or 16-track hardcore album.
-To reduce costs, they recorded at night and completed the album in four sessions.
-Back On The Map was released by Taang!
+Unlike many other bands in the Boston hardcore scene, Slapshot made the decision to make the first album a 24-track recording, instead of the typical 8/16-track hardcore album.
+Slapshot recorded the entire album at night, completing it in just four sessions to reduce the cost of recording.
+Back on the Map was later released by Taang!
 Records in 1986.